raspberrypilearning/install-python-packages/en/step_3.md

-## Using Python editor package installation tools
+## Using your Python editors package installation tool

 Online and dedicated editors usually come with "pre-installed packages" or have their own package installers which can be used to install additional packages.